camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/13-admin/50-system-settings.html.md

 ---

 At the top of the screen you can select the **System** tab.
 Here you can see a menu on the left side of the screen with several options.
-You can view the status of the process engine by clicking on the *General* menu point, you can access the *Flow Node Count* and, provided that you are using the Enterprise Edition of the Camunda BPM platform, you can insert your *License Key*.
+You can access the *Flow Node Count* and, provided that you are using the Enterprise Edition of the Camunda BPM platform, you can insert your *License Key*.

 ### Flow Node Count